ashukla2019/operating_sys/linux_system_programing.md

 ---

-# 161. OS Fundamentals â€” Final Completeness Checklist
+# 161. OS Fundamentals — Final Completeness Checklist

 Before calling the OS portion interview-ready, be able to explain: